AnirudhChaudhary/eudoxus/ani_README.md

 # README for ani thoughts
+01.21.2025
+Beginning to implement all of the other LTL operators so that I can begin initial tests with using LLM in the pipeline
+    - not exactly sure how to implement all of the LTL operators because they all have different semantics

+Making sure that changes to the LTL checker are not affecting the other tests
+    - Turns out for each module, you have to reinitialize all of the dictionaries, found this out because a module was being overwritten

+Completed:
+- Created adhoc fix
+- Most test cases except the xor one are passing right now
+Error:
+- XOR test is not working right now, it wsays that there is a ValueError Error: ['xor self'].
+I am not sure if this is because it is not yet handled but I removed my LTL checker and it was still having the same error
+    It could be because of soem python versioning but I will have to test this by going to the released version and then checking if the test is still failing there

+Checking to find out why the regular output is having a z3 sort error while the breaking one is not
+ - Could not find out the actual solution but the error was happening in the type_to_spec function.
+I'm not exactly sure what it does but I was able to create a adhoc fix by adding a "False or" statement to the specification.
+It seems to work when the specification return is a boolean and not when it is standalone.
+This will need further investigation but this is the current.

+Questions:
+1. How should Next operator be handled?
+There is already a next statement that is created
+2. Do all of the LTL properties have the same arguments present?

 Problem: The traversal of the children in the ast is not as expected so I am running into issues finding the most recent Decl for a "Globally" keyword.
 - I also need to generalize the code so that it can handle a variety of cases.